oskardudycz/event-driven.io/content/pages/light-and-dark-side-of-eda-workshop/index.en.md

 Business processes are rarely easy to understand.
 Knowledge about them is spread across many people, and requirements arrive in fragments.
 Event-driven architecture helps put them in order and reflect them in code.
 Even when you manage to model them well, you still have to translate the model into architecture and implementation, and that's a challenge of its own.
 This workshop covers both.

 I also know the problems covered in this workshop from the tooling side.
-I created [Emmett](https://event-driven-io.github.io/emmett/), I'm one of the maintainers of [Marten](https://martendb.io/) and I contributed to [EventStoreDB](https://developers.eventstore.com/).
+I created [Emmett](https://event-driven-io.github.io/emmett/), I was one of the maintainers of [Marten](https://martendb.io/) and I contributed to [EventStoreDB](https://developers.eventstore.com/).
 On [GitHub](https://github.com/oskardudycz/), I share samples and exercises in .NET, Node.js and Java.

 I write regularly about the workshop topics on this blog and in the [Architecture Weekly](https://www.architecture-weekly.com/) newsletter, for example:
 - [Outbox, Inbox patterns and delivery guarantees explained](/en/outbox_inbox_patterns_and_delivery_guarantees_explained/)